websanco/liferay-learn/docs/dxp/7.x/en/site-building/publishing-tools/understanding-the-publication-process.md

-# Understanding The Publication Process
+# Understanding the Publication Process

 Publication is the process whereby your Site's Pages, content, and application configurations are transferred from Staging to Live.
 Understanding this process can improve efficiency and help you plan ahead to achieve a seamless publishing experience.